BEFORESCROLL STUDIO

 Questions, gently.

-So Lauds doesn't have its own readings or prayers?
+So Prayer First doesn't have its own readings or prayers?

 Which apps can it block?

-Anything on your phone.
-We pre-list the usual suspects — Instagram, TikTok, Reels, X, Facebook, YouTube, Snapchat, Threads — and you can add any other app you want held until you've opened scripture.
+On Android, ordinary apps you choose.
+We pre-list the usual suspects — Instagram, TikTok, Reels, X, Facebook, YouTube, Snapchat, Threads — and you can add other apps you want held until you've opened scripture.
+On iOS, app shielding follows Apple's Screen Time path and may behave differently.

 How does the physical Bible unlock work?

 Start the physical Bible timer, set the phone down, and read.
-When the timer completes, Lauds marks the morning done and opens the feed for the day.
+When the timer completes, Prayer First marks the morning done and opens the feed for the day.

 Which Bible apps does it detect?

-YouVersion is the big one; we also support Olive Tree, Logos, Blue Letter Bible, NIV Bible app, ESV Bible app, and a growing list.
-If you use one we miss, tell us — we'll add it.
+YouVersion is the big one; the current Android source list also includes ESV Bible, Olive Tree, Logos, Dwell Bible, Lectio 365, and Hallow.
+If you use one we miss, tell us — requests drive the next additions.

 Can I just bypass the lock?

-If you really want to, yes — Lauds is a gentle gate, not a prison.
+If you really want to, yes — Prayer First is a gentle gate, not a prison.
 You can turn it off, change apps, or shorten the rule.
 The point isn't to trap you; it's to make scripture the easier reach than the feed.

 How do I get the app?